machanism-org/machai/README.md

 ### Overview of Information Contained in `bindex.json`

-The `bindex.json` file provides essential metadata for describing an artifact (e.g., library or component).
+The `bindex.json` file provides essential metadata for describing an artifact.
 It contains the following key pieces of information:

 - Basic Artifact Metadata
 - Authorship and Legal Information